Bachelor of Science in

 DJ S

-Human Services, On-campus Undergraduate
+Human Services, On-Campus

 “With generous scholarships and personalized support, Grace has made my education not only affordable but also invaluable.
 I’m grateful for the resources that have opened doors of opportunity and made my dreams achievable.”